shantarsecurity/meraki-bssid-dump/README.md

 ## Contributions

-🤝 Contributions are welcome!
+🤝 Thanks to Matt Giepert for the bulk of the starting code!
+Future contributions are welcome!
 If you have any ideas or improvements, feel free to fork the project and submit a pull request.

 ## License